yxliu0280/academic-writing-assistant/README.md

 For users who only want to inspect the interaction design, the app is still usable without a TeX installation.
 For users who want the full workflow described above, installing a local TeX toolchain is strongly recommended.

+The export step is browser-driven.
+In a normal desktop browser session, clicking `Export PDF` should either download the file directly or open a save prompt, depending on the browser.

 ## Project Structure

 ```text